AnthonyNeace/awcoordinates/README.md

 ## Contributing

+Contributions are welcome!
+Fork this repository to make changes and then submit a pull request.
 Add unit tests for any new or changed functionality.

 ## Release History

+* 0.5.0 Added teleport() method.
 * 0.4.0 Added normalize() method.
 * 0.3.0 Added support for negative altitude, decimals in positions.
 * 0.2.0 Added validate() method.